 Competitive because it benefits from the vast natural gas reserves situated across the Yamal peninsula.

 Complex because it is located above the Arctic Circle, a region that is ice-bound for seven to nine months during the year and isolated from all cities and oil and gas infrastructure.
-In collaboration with our partner Novatek and CNPC, we are undertaking a daunting technological feat by deploying unprecedented logistical resources.
+In collaboration with our partners Novatek, CNPC and Silk Road Fund, we are undertaking a daunting technological feat by deploying unprecedented logistical resources.

 More than 200 wells will be drilled for the project as we build three liquefaction trains, each of which offers an annual capacity of 5.5 million metric tons.
 To ensure its stability, the plant will be supported by tens of thousands of piles driven some 20 meters into the permafrost (a thick layer of frozen subsoil whose surface only thaws in summer months).
 This is the first time this technique will be used on such a large scale.

 Logistics present another challenge.
 To facilitate the transport of equipment and staff, the port of Sabetta and an airport were built and are now operational.
 Over the next three years, the port of Sabetta will take delivery of 150 modules representing 450,000 metric tons, transported from Asia by some 20 vessels.
 The port will also serve to export the LNG.